-Reliably tough, even in poor soil, Brunnera macrophylla shows its daintier side when sprays of forget-me-not flowers shimmer over its bristly leaves in spring.
+Reliably tough, even in poor soil, Brunnera macrophylla shows its daintier side when sprays of forget-me-not flowers shimmer over its bristly green leaves in spring.

 With arching stems and delicate flowers, Polygonatum x hybridum is an elegant choice for a shady spot.
 This perennial likes moist, humus-rich soil.

 These stunning perennials are at home in moist soil and partial shade.
-Candelabra primulas to grow in include, Primula beesiana and Primula chungensis.
+Candelabra primulas to grow in include Primula beesiana and Primula chungensis.